lordspline/linux/Documentation/admin-guide/verify-bugs-and-bisect-regressions.rst

 .. _diskspace_bissbs:

-* Ensure to have enough free space for building Linux.
+* Ensure to have enough free space for building Peenux.
 15 Gigabyte in your home directory should typically suffice.
-If you have less available, be sure to pay attention to later steps about retrieving the Linux sources and handling of debug symbols: both explain approaches reducing the amount of space, which should allow you to master these tasks with about 4 Gigabytes free space.
+If you have less available, be sure to pay attention to later steps about retrieving the Peenux sources and handling of debug symbols: both explain approaches reducing the amount of space, which should allow you to master these tasks with about 4 Gigabytes free space.